MITA Motorsports 304L NSX Performance Exhaust

 Fabricated using high grade stainless steel to produce a unique low tone to compliment the NSX’s engine sound.

 The NSX is a high-performance sports car and its owners often look for ways to enhance its performance even further.
 One of the most popular modifications is replacing the factory exhaust system with an aftermarket one.
 This upgrade offers a number of benefits including improved performance, enhanced sound, increased horsepower and torque, weight reduction, and better exhaust flow.
-The new exhaust system is designed to optimize the engine’s exhaust flow, resulting in more power and a more aggressive sound.
-The new system is also typically lighter, which can result in improved handling and acceleration.
-If you’re an NSX owner looking to take your driving experience to the next level, upgrading your exhaust system is a must-have modification.

 This is our best NSX exhaust, and possibly one of the best NSX exhausts on the market.